filimon-danopoulos/filimon-danopoulos.github.io/new/2014-11-11_Metasploitable-1.md

 I have set up a Kali VM - the atacker - and a Metasploitable VM - the target - in VirtualBox, that I will be using in this post.
 Kali is a Linux distro designed for hacking/pentesting and is loaded with tools.
 Metasploitable is an Ubuntu VM loaded with poorly configured applications that are easily hackable.
-I will post instructions in a future post, but most of it is dead simple and easily found online already.
+I will post installation instructions in a future post, but most of it is dead simple and easily found online already.

 ## The hack